-Trade tax payments are not considered separately below, as the processes for assessing trade tax are very largely the responsibility of tax offices and thus findings from analysing the corporate tax payment flow can be transferred to the assessment of trade tax here.
+Regarding trade tax payments, one has to bear in mind that the previous trade tax assessment process is very largely the responsibility of tax offices and thus findings from analysing corporate tax payment flows can be transferred to the assessment of trade tax.
 The decision on the level of trade tax instigated by the tax office is the base decision for the subsequent calculation of the actual level of trade tax by the respective municipality.
 The municipalities calculate the amount of trade tax owed by applying an individual tax factor to the decision on the level of trade tax.
 The level of trade tax can therefore vary from municipality to municipality depending on the level of the tax factor that the elected representatives in the respective towns and communities have decided in the parliamentary procedure.
-An overview of the trade tax factors of German towns and municipalities for the 2019 reporting year can be found in places such as the DIHK website.141
+An overview of the trade tax rates of German towns and municipalities for the 2020 reporting year can be found in places such as the DIHK website.

 The respective municipality is routinely responsible for collecting all the trade tax.
-The basis of this is the right of municipal self-government, protected by the German Grundgesetz, that applies to well over 10,000 municipalities in Germany.
-As a result, the relevant processes and controls may differ from each other, including on account of the size and structure of the respective administration.
+The basis of this is the fundamental protected right of municipal self-government that applies to well over 10,000 municipalities in Germany.